 Maggie’s is a national charity with centres across the UK.
 They offer care and support to people affected by cancer.
 Each centre is beside an NHS cancer hospital and is run by specialist staff.
 If you’re not near a centre, you can access support and information on their website.

-The Future Fertility Trust
+Future Fertility Programme Oxford

-It aims to help children and young people at risk of infertility due to illness or treatment.
+They aim to help children and young people at risk of infertility due to illness or treatment.

 Other sources of help